phorward/libphorward/README.md

 - Universal system-specific functions for platform-independent C software development
     - Unix-style command-line parser
     - Mapping files to strings
-- Object-oriented fashion for all function interfaces (e.g. plist, parray, pregex, pgram, ...)
+- Consequent object-oriented build-up of all function interfaces (e.g. plist, parray, pregex, pparse, ...)
 - Growing code-base of more and more powerful functions

 Please check out http://phorward.phorward-software.com/ from time to time to get the latest news, documentation, updates and support on the Phorward Toolkit.